Why EPS Group?

 Research has shown that poor air tightness in buildings can be responsible for up to 40% of heat loss.

-Organisations that provide air pressure testing services should be registered as part of an approved scheme such as the Air Tightness Testing & Measurement Association (ATTMA) or the Independent Airtightness Testing Scheme (iATS).
+Organisations that provide air pressure testing in Birmingham, or air tightness testing, services should be registered as part of an approved scheme such as the Air Tightness Testing & Measurement Association (ATTMA) or the Independent Airtightness Testing Scheme (iATS).

 EPS Group are members of the iATS scheme and are therefore able to guarantee that our air pressure test certificates will be accepted by all Building Control Bodies.
 We cover Lincoln, the East Midlands and all surrounding areas.